 2013 Mitsubishi Lancer Review

-The 2013 Mitsubishi Lancer is available as a sedan and a hatchback with four engines and three transmissions, depending on the trim you choose.
+The 2013 Lancer is available as a sedan and a hatchback with four engines and three transmissions, depending on the trim you choose.
 Higher trims have standard all-wheel drive, which is a feature few models in this class offer.
-Even though shoppers have a lot of freedom in selecting their powertrain and body style, reviewers say that only upper Lancer trims have good performance.
+Even though shoppers have a lot of freedom in selecting their powertrain and body style, critics say that only upper Lancer trims have good performance.
 They enjoy the GT, Ralliart and Evolution models, which have sharp steering and strong brakes, but most are disappointed with the Lancer’s gas mileage.
 Fuel economy ratings for the Lancer Evolution are as low as 17/22 mpg city/highway, according to the EPA.
 The base model averages 26/34 mpg.
 Though its gas mileage is better, few critics recommend the base engine because it is underpowered.
 Lower 2013 Lancer trims lag behind competitors with sluggish performance and poor fuel economy, but all models have poor predicted reliability for the affordable small car class.

 - "If you look toward the top end of the Lancer lineup, there are some interesting attributes, such as all-wheel drive and a pair of feisty engines that are available.
 But the entry and midlevel trims -- the ones most folks in this segment actually buy -- are merely average, notably in key areas such as performance and fuel economy.
 Moreover, they are below average in a few others, like powertrain refinement, interior quality and trunk capacity." -- Edmunds